navneetkumar7/Hibernate-JPA-with-SpringBoot-Learning/ReadMe.md

   - To give access to db
 - In JPA we interact with Persistence context through Entity Manager Interface.
 - If there is no @Transactional on method then transaction is create for the individual db query and will be closed just after it.
+- In Hibernate
+  - session= Persistence Context
-- In Hibernate, session= Persistence Context, session Factory = EntityManager
+  - session Factory = EntityManager
 - Persistence Context is created at the start of transaction and is closed at the end of transaction.
 - @OneToOne
+  - default fetch strategy is eager
   - Uni-directional : When we can pull details of related entity from the owning entity only.
   - Owning side of relation: Entity which, has the identifier stored of the other Entity, having relation with.
   - Bi-directional relation: When we can pull details of either entity either through owning entity or owned entity
-    - Put mappedBy in Entity which doesn't own the relationship: **@OneToOne(fetch = FetchType.LAZY, mappedBy = "name of the field in owning side thorugh which it is mapped to other entity")**
+- Put **mappedBy** in Entity which doesn't own the relationship: **@OneToOne(fetch = FetchType.LAZY, mappedBy = "name of the field in owning side thorugh which it is mapped to other entity")**
+- @OneToMany
+  - default fetch strategy is Lazy: meaning if one entity has one to many relation with another entity, if we pull the entity with 1:M then only that entity will be pulled default
+- @ManyToOne
+  - default fetch strategy is Eager: meaning if one entity has many to one relation with another entity, if we pull the entity with M:1 then  entity will the other entity as well